VegOut

 The version of you that expired

 People change in ways that don't announce themselves.
-You stop believing something you used to believe.
-You leave a religion, a relationship, a political camp, a career.
-You get sober.
-You start eating differently.
-You come out.
-You decide you don't want kids.
-You decide you do.
-You forgive someone.
-You stop forgiving someone.
+Someone stops believing something they used to believe.
+They leave a religion, a relationship, a political camp, a career.
+They get sober.
+They start eating differently.
+They come out.
+They decide they don't want kids.
+They decide they do.
+They forgive someone.
+They stop forgiving someone.

-Most of this happens in private, in conversations with yourself on long walks or in the shower or at 2am.
-And then you arrive at the family dinner and everyone is still operating off the last version they saw clearly, which was probably the last version you were willing to perform for them.
+Most of this happens in private, in conversations with the self on long walks or in the shower or at 2am.
+And then the family dinner arrives and everyone is still operating off the last version they saw clearly, which was probably the last version that person was willing to perform for them.

 And then you wonder why you feel so alone at the table.